MarcosDY/istio-attestor/README.md

    NodeAttestor "istio_attestor" {
        plugin_cmd = "<PATH TO PLUGIN>"
        plugin_data {
-           # Path to kubernetes config, in case it is not provided
+           # Path to Kubernetes config, in case it is not provided
            # attestor is configured as it is inside k8s
            k8s_config_path = "/etc/k8s-spire-default-conf"
        }